IDAHO DISABILITY BENEFITS

 HIRE CANNON DISABILITY FOR NO MONEY UP FRONT

 When you become a client of Cannon Disability Law, our lawyers help you every step of the way.
 Also, we can appeal your case to the Appeals Council.
 Likewise, we can take your case to Federal Court.
-Fighting SSA’s unfavorable decisions is what we do.
+Fighting SSA’s denials is what we do.

 Dianna Cannon represents clients throughout Idaho.
-Her law firm, Cannon Disability Law, is one of the top rated disability law firms in the West.
+Her law firm, Cannon Disability Law, is one of the top rated law firms in the West.
 For instance, in the past 30 years her firm has won over 20,000 SSI and SSDI cases.
-This amounts to winning over $100 million in ongoing and past-due disability benefits.
+This amounts to winning over $100 million in ongoing and back due disability benefits.

-Hire Cannon Disability Law to win your Idaho disability benefits today.
-We offer a free consultation.
-Contact us today using our Contact Page.
+Hire Cannon Disability Law today to win your SSD and SSI benefits in Idaho.
+We offer a free review of your case.
+Also, we can tell you whether or not you have a good chance of winning benefits.
+Contact us on our Contact Page.
 We work on a contingency fee basis.
 It should be easy for you to hire a good attorney.
-We want to be your Idaho disability team.
+We want to be your Idaho disability legal team.